Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 What is " Cruising Oldies but Goodies and West Coast Latin Soul" music ??

-"Oldies but Goodies" is a music term describing a genre that includes DooWop(late 1940's-early 60's), Rock & Roll, Rythym & Blues and Early Soul/Latin Soul music(1950's-early 70's), coined by L.A.
-DJ Art Laboe in the late 1950's, reflecting the tastes of a young Chicano & Black audience in the Southwestern United States coming of age in the 50's, 60's & early 70's, who refused to categorize themselves in conformity as the times changed & evolved, and whose musical tastes & influences have traversed the World, being copied and enjoyed by today's artists and audiences.
+"Oldies but Goodies" is a music term describing a genre that includes DooWop(late 1940's-early 60's), Rock & Roll, Rythym & Blues and Early Soul/Latin Soul music(1950's-early 70's), coined by Legendary L.A.
+DJ Art Laboe , reflecting the tastes of a young Chicano & Black audience in the Southwestern United States coming of age in the 50's, 60's & early 70's, who refused to categorize themselves in conformity as the times changed & evolved, and whose musical tastes & influences have traversed the World, being copied and enjoyed by today's artists and audiences.

-Indeed, many talented Chicano & Black Artists from the 1950's & 1960's were never afforded large market exposure in "their day" , and are virtually unknown outside of their respective circles and states because of the limited and jealously guarded commercial radio airwaves of the time, despite making significant contributions to the development of American music.
+Indeed, many talented young Chicano & Black Artists from the 1950's,1960's, and 1970's were never afforded large market exposure in "their day" , and are virtually unknown outside of their respective circles and states because of the limited and jealously guarded commercial radio airwaves of the time, despite making significant contributions to the development of American music.
 But now, thanks to the World Wide Internet , music and art of every genre is available to anybody around the World who has access to a computer, free of commercial and self serving limitations of others, which has enhanced the music world ten fold.

 Check out the "word of Aztlan", the latest Chicano music & entertainment news, plus stories by some of Aztlan's most talented contemporary writers on www.LatinoLA.com , where it's always, "A Brown thing, baby!"